praagyajoshi/tweets-kayako-app/README.md

 Links in the fetched tweets are parsed, while hashtags and user mentions are not.
 They should also link to relevant pages on Twitter.
 - **Tweet media**
 If any media (photo/video) is included in the tweet, it is not displayed on the front end.
 - **Front end framework**
-To make dealing with the front end easier, a simple web framework such as `React` would go a long way, especially if this app is extended.
+A templating engine such as [Underscore.js](http://underscorejs.org/) can be used to improve code reusability.
+Alternatively, a web framework such as `React` would go a long way, especially if this app is extended.